kathrinlin/customizing-aspnetcore-book/manuscript/01-logging.md

 # Part 01: Logging

-In this first part of the new blog series about customizing ASP.NET Core, I will show you how to customize the logging.
+In this first part of the book about customizing ASP.NET Core, I will show you how to customize the logging.
 The default logging only writes to the console or to the debug window.
-This is quite good for the most cases, but maybe you need to log to a sink like a file or a database.
+This is quite good for most cases, but maybe you need to log to a sink like a file or a database.
 Maybe you want to extend the logger with additional information.
-In that cases you need to know how to change the default logging.
+In these cases you need to know how to change the default logging.

 ## Configure logging